N03025774/ELSpring2018/doc/Readme.md

-This is my directory for all documentation related to the project
+This is my directory for all documentation related to my projects